 Transform user queries into meaning-based results with Cosine, Euclidean, or Dot Product similarity.
 Combine with metadata filters for precision retrieval.

-Hybrid vector + BM25 search in a single query with weighted or RRF fusion.
-Ground your LLM responses with the most relevant context from your knowledge base.
+Hybrid vector + BM25 search with weighted or RRF fusion, plus native Cross-Encoder re-ranking via ONNX.
+Ground your LLM responses with the most relevant context.

 Real-time similarity matching with WebSocket streaming.
 Dot Product distance optimized for recommendation models.
 Auto-batching up to 1000 points/request.